-The Results of an objective study to measure the differences…
+An objective study to measure the differences…

-Michael Weinstein (Zybek Sports – Boulder Colorado)
+Michael Weinstein (Zybek Sports – Boulder, Colorado)

 An athlete’s physical performance test results provide an important specification that often determines their future.
 Small differences in these performance numbers can make big differences in their career.

 The standard “Combine” tests have been the gold standard for objectively evaluating and comparing individual athletic performance.

 The annual NFL Scouting Combine is a vivid example of the importance

 athletic performance numbers are for teams and the general public.
 The 2013 NFL Scouting combine had over 7.25 million viewers(1), and an athlete’s vertical jump and 40 yard dash times are discussion topics on

 countless TV programs, radio shows and water-cooler banter across America.

 For the professional athletes, their performance numbers measured at a combine often follow them for the remainder of their carrier.
 These performance numbers are extremely important objective measures of an athlete’s training and natural-athletic capability.

 The purpose of this paper is to:

 Provide an objective analysis that quantifies the differences between a hand-timed and fully automated timed 40 yard dash.

 Hand Timing versus Fully Automated electronic timing:

 Historically, coaches have used a hand-held stopwatch for measuring the 40-yard dash.
 Typically, the timing coach will stand at the 40-yard line.

 When the athlete leaves the starting line, the coach depresses

 the stop watch start button.
 When the athlete crosses the 40 yard line, the coach stops the time by pressing the same button.
 The time displayed on the stopwatch then becomes the athlete’s 40 yard dash time.

 Fully Automated Timing (FAT):